freezy/dmd-extensions/README.md

 That IP address has to be added as `wifi.address` to `DmdDevice.ini`.
 You can test with `dmdext.exe test -d zedmdwifi --zedmd-wifi-address=x.x.x.x` (replace `x.x.x.x` with the IP address shown on ZeDMD).

+> [!WARNING]
-**ZeDMD will store the WiFi credentials internally!
-So ensure to erase them using one of the processes described above before giving your ZeDMD to someone else!**
+> ZeDMD will store the WiFi credentials internally!
+So ensure to erase them using one of the processes described
+> above before giving your ZeDMD to someone else!**

 ### Colorization